tigera/docs/calico-enterprise/compliance/encrypt-cluster-pod-traffic.mdx

 When this feature is enabled, {{site.prodname}} automatically creates and manages WireGuard tunnels between nodes providing transport-level security for on-the-wire, in-cluster pod traffic.
 WireGuard provides {% include open-new-window.html text='formally verified' url='https://www.wireguard.com/formal-verification/' %} secure and {% include open-new-window.html text='performant tunnels' url='https://www.wireguard.com/performance/' %} without any specialized hardware.
 For a deep dive in to WireGuard implementation, see this {% include open-new-window.html text='whitepaper' url='https://www.wireguard.com/papers/wireguard.pdf' %}.

+### Concepts
+#### About WireGuard

+{{ site.prodname }} supports both host-to-host encryption for pod traffic, and direct node-to-node communication.
+Because {{site.prodname}} is not implemented using a sidecar, traffic is not encrypted for the full journey from one pod to another; traffic is only encrypted on the host-to-host portion of the journey.

-{{ site.prodname }} supports WireGuard encryption for both IPv4 and IPv6 traffic.
-These can be independently enabled in the FelixConfiguration resource: `wireguardEnabled` enables encrypting IPv4 traffic over an IPv4 underlay network and `wireguardEnabledV6` enables encrypting IPv6 traffic over an IPv6 underlay network.
+{{site.prodname}} supports WireGuard encryption for both IPv4 and IPv6 traffic.
+You can enable traffic independently using parameters in the FelixConfiguration resource:
+  - `wireguardEnabled` -  enables encrypting IPv4 traffic over an IPv4 underlay network
+  - `wireguardEnabledV6`  - enables encrypting IPv6 traffic over an IPv6 underlay network

 ### Features